 CA Franchise Tax Board Installment Agreement Overview

-Like the IRS and many states, California’s Franchise Tax Board offers taxpayers the ability to pay taxes owed overtime.
+Like the IRS and many states, California’s Franchise Tax Board offers taxpayers many options to pay their taxes, including the ability to pay taxes owed overtime.
 To illustrate, the State of California Franchise Tax Board will accept Installment Agreements for up to 60 months.
 However, in order for a taxpayer to be eligible for an Installment Agreement all of the following must be true:

 - The liabilities must not exceed $25,000